SnehaVarshney11/JavaScript/README.md

 * They must have next() method that returns an object with a value and done properties.
 * The value property represents the next value in the sequence and the done property indicates whether there are more values to be iterated.
 *The Iterators are commonly used for iterating over data structures like arrays, maps, and sets.

+<b>NOTE-> </b> Generators are functions that can yield multiple values over time and automatically create iterators.
+Iterators are objects that implement a next() method to produce values one at a time.
+Generators provide a more convenient and powerful way to create iterators.

 <b>How They are different from normal functions- </b>
 * Imagine you’re reading a book, but you only read one page at a time.
 After finishing a page, you put the book down and come back later to continue from where you left off.